 That access to education and healthcare are inextricably intertwined has been the principle idea driving development of programs to improve community health at Baylor College of Medicine for decades.

 More than 40 years ago, Baylor partnered with the Houston Independent School District to create the first high school for health professionals in the nation.
 Now called the Michael E. DeBakey High School for Health Professions, the school offers students, with an emphasis on ethnic and racial minorities, access to a scientifically rigorous secondary education.
 A magnet high school, it received the gold medal award from U.S. News & World Report and is recognized today as one of the strongest college preparatory high schools in Texas.

 The success of this program helped launch an array of education initiatives at Baylor, focused on all points of the educational continuum, from kindergarten through graduate school and beyond.
 Today, the DeBakey High School for Health Professions serves as a national model and assists other school districts to establish similar health professions programs.
 See our network of magnet schools.

-Through outreach programs, Baylor is committed to helping every child who wants a career in healthcare or science find his or her path.
+Through these outreach programs, Baylor is committed to helping every child who wants a career in healthcare or science find his or her path.

 Our education outreach initiatives include: